About Dilemmas

 History

 The Dilemmas of Humanity process started as a meeting between popular movements and organizations, parties, and intellectuals to discuss the challenges we face internationally and to develop concrete proposals to overcome capitalism.
-We are developing a space for collective reflection that can advance coordination, elaboration, and joint actions.
+We are developing a space for collective reflection that can advance coordination, formulation, and joint actions.
 In this way, the Dilemmas of Humanity process is more than just an activity; it is a space for dialogue in constant construction with the objective of consolidating political unity and a shared vision toward socialism.

 The Landless Rural Workers Movement (MST) has convened two major conferences in Brazil that were the first to address the Dilemmas of Humanity internationally.
 The first one took place in Rio de Janeiro, Brazil, in 2004, called “Dilemmas of Humanity: Dialogues across Civilizations Seminar”.
 The Second Seminar of the Dilemmas of Humanity was held in São Paulo, Brazil, in 2015, envisioned as an international framework for defining common strategies raised by popular movements and political organizations around the globe.

 As a process led by people’s movements and political organizations to confront the crises of humanity with concrete alternatives and solutions, Dilemmas of Humanity moves forward based on the conviction that overcoming capitalism and imperialism requires a popular and alternative project, led by the peoples of the world in struggle.
-This is the mission of the III International Conference in 2023.
+This was the mission of the III International Conference in 2023.

 Organizers joining together in song.